 It is so important to teach our kids to be responsible now so they can be responsible as adults!
 We TEACH THEM RESPONSIBILITY by giving them chores (or in our house, we call them jobs) to do to help the household run effectively!

-Here are 12 Chores that take less than 15 minutes that your kids need to be doing to help around the house!
+Here are 12 Chores for Kids that take less than 15 minutes that your kids need to be doing to help around the house!

 Pick Up After Themselves: